Food Preparation and Nutrition

 Fourth and Fifth Years visit Borough Market in London to investigate street food.
 We also invite a range of outside speakers such as butchers and fishmongers and members of the Vegetarian Society.

-Our annual MasterChef competition, open to pupils in the Lower School and Middle School, is always a highlight of the Food and Nutrition calendar.
+Our annual MasterChef competition, open to pupils in the Lower School and Middle School, is always a highlight of the Food Preparation and Nutrition calendar.

 The standard of cooking in the competition is always very high, with pupils having to progress through two rounds to reach the final where their creations are judged by a head chef from a top local restaurant, which in recent years have included Heathcotes and the Grill on the Edge.